-During the 2018 calendar year, the Town of Plainville will continue to maintain practices, policies and regulations that are consistent with the Storm water Management Plan.
+During the 2019 calendar year, the Town of Plainville will continue to maintain practices, policies and regulations that are consistent with the Stormwater Management Plan.
 The inspection of drainage outlets will continue until completion.

-Additionally, the Engineering Department will author an ordinance using the model ordinance drafted by EPA Illicit Discharge and Connection Stormwater as directed in DEEP's critique of the 2017 Annual Report from Ms. Kim Hudak dated February 9, 2018.
-The IDDE program will be reviewed and modified to be consistent or (more consistent) with the standards set forth by the current MS4 permit including the establishment of the definition of an illicit discharge and legal authority to prohibit/control them.
+Additionally, the Engineering Department has authored an ordinance using the model ordinance drafted by EPA Illicit Discharge and Connection Stormwater as directed in DEEP's critique of the 2017 Annual Report from Ms. Kim Hudak dated February 9, 2018.
+An Ordinance entitled "Illicit Discharge and Stormwater Connection".
+This ordinance was referred to the Town Attorney for legal review prior to the Plainville Town Council consideration for adoption.

+The overall IDDE program continues to be evaluated and modified to be consistent or (more consistent) with the standards set forth by the current MS4 permit including the establishment of the definition of an illicit discharge and legal authority to prohibit/control them.